KEF Tone of Voice — Premium & British

 What is KEF's brand message?

-KEF's core message is about Reference-quality British audio.
-Their concept "Reference Standard Audio" drives their mission: Set the reference standard for audio.
+KEF's core message: Reference-quality British audio Their mission: Set the reference standard for audio

 What makes KEF's brand voice unique?

 KEF stands out through their premium, british communication style.
-Their central brand tension — "Innovation vs. Reference" — shapes every message they craft in the Technology sector.
+Their central brand tension, "Innovation vs. Reference", shapes how they communicate across the Technology sector.

 What language style does KEF use?